 9. Visit the Pana’ewa Rainforest Zoo and Gardens

 Located just outside of Hilo, the Pana’ewa Rainforest Zoo is the only tropical zoo in the United States.
 It is home to a variety of rainforest animals as well as endangered Hawaiian animals, such as the nene goose.
-The zoo is small, so plan to spend an hour or two here.
-It is free, but consider leaving a donation or making a purchase from the gift shop.

 10. Drive to the summit of Mauna Kea